cometbft/cometbft/spec/mempool/gossip/dog.md

     The list of `tx`’s senders contains the node IDs from which `node` received the transaction, ordered by the arrival time of the corresponding messages.
 To avoid disabling the routes from all those senders at once, the protocol picks the first sender in the list, which is the first peer from which `node` received `tx` for the first time.
 Subsequent entries in the list are nodes whose transaction messages arrived later as duplicates.
 As such, most routes from those peers to `node` will eventually be disabled, with most traffic coming primarily from the first peer.

-* **Handling Reset messages**
+* **Handling ResetRoute messages**

-    Upon receiving `ResetMsg`, `node` re-enables a random disabled route that has `sender` as target.
+    Upon receiving `ResetRouteMsg`, `node` re-enables a random disabled route that has `sender` as target.
     ```bluespec "actions" +=
-    action handleResetMessage(node, _incomingMsgs, sender) = all {
+    action handleResetRouteMessage(node, _incomingMsgs, sender) = all {
         nondet randomRoute = oneOf(node.DisabledRoutes().routesWithTarget(sender))
         dr' = dr.update(node, drs => drs.enableRoute(randomRoute)),
         incomingMsgs' = _incomingMsgs,